agaricusb/midas-silver/README.txt

 - I only tested this tool under Windows, so there might be problems on other systems.
   Though it might work with some restrictions.
-- ID names can be customized in the IDNames.txt
 - I know the gui (and its code) is a mess.
 It will either be rewritten or cleaned up.